danielHPeters/chat-mate/README.md

-# ChatMate
+# chat-mate
-Simple Chat Program with Node.js and Socket.io
+Simple Chat Program with Node.js and Socket.io.